Frequently Asked Questions

 Whilst as a volunteer you give your time for free, we do not expect you to be left out-of-pocket for any volunteering activity you carry out for English Heritage.
 You are able to claim reasonable travel expenses, which your manager will expain when you start or you can ask about when you meet one of the team.

 There are hundreds of historic properties in our care and we have volunteering opportunities at most of them.
 We also have roles in our Bristol, London, Swindon and York offices and many more you can do from home.

 - Do English Heritage offer work experience or internship opportunities?

-- How do I contact the volunteer development team?
+- How do I contact the volunteer team?